-The charity Trustees were neither paid nor received any other benefits from employment with the charity in the year (2018: £nil).
-No charity Trustee received payment for professional or other services supplied to the charity (2018: £nil).
+The charity Trustees were neither paid nor received any other benefits from employment with the charity in the year (2019: £nil).
+No charity Trustee received payment for professional or other services supplied to the charity (2019: £nil).

-Trustees' expenses represents the payment or reimbursement of travel and subsistence costs totalling £3,675 (2018: 644) incurred by five (2018: one) member relating to attendance at meetings of the Trustees.
+Trustees' expenses represents the payment or reimbursement of travel and subsistence costs totalling £257 (2019: 3,675) incurred by two (2019: five) member relating to attendance at meetings of the Trustees.

 The annual summer luncheon for all nine Retirement Clubs formed for retired John Laing employees are supported by the Trustees.
-During the year, the costs associated to Trustees' attendance at these events amounted to $\pm 10,080$ (2018: $\pm 14,390$).
+Due to the coronavirus pandemic, the event did not take place in 2020.
+The costs associated to Trustees' attendance at these events amounted to £nil (2019: £10,080).
+Deposits made to secure the venue costing £1,850 had been recorded in the accounts under Other Debtors.